EPCCed/archer-gpu-course/applications-two-day/section-2.01/README.md

   err = cudaMalloc(&data, nArray*sizeof(double));

-  ...
+  /* ... perform some work ... */

   err = cudaFree(data);
 ```

 Such pointers are "host pointers to device memory".
 They have a value,
-but cannot be dereferred in host code.
+but cannot be dereferrenced in host code (a programmer error).

 We will return to error handling below.